nachos5/portscanner/README.md

 * -pf PORTFILE, --portfile PORTFILE
   * A textfile containing one port per line

-* -s {SYNSTEALTH,SYN}, --scantype {SYNSTEALTH,SYN}
+* -s {SOCK,SYN,SYNSTEALTH}, --scantype {SOCK,SYN,SYNSTEALTH}
-  * Scantype, available choices are SYNSTEALTH or SYN
+  * Scantype, available choices are SOCK, SYN and SYNSTEALTH.
+Defaults to SOCK.
+Sock utlizes sockets and is much faster then SYN and SYNSTEALTH, which utilize Scapy.

 * -r {ports,hosts,both}, --randomize {ports,hosts,both}
   * Randomizes the order of the portlist/hostlist (or both).